 In 2011, soldiers raided the Hank Rhon compound, seizing 88 guns, 9,298 bullets, 70 ammunition clips and a gas grenade.
-After nine days in custody, however, Hank Rhon was released with no charges much to the dismay of anti-crime activists.
+But much to the dismay of anti-crime activists, after nine days in custody Hank Rhon was released with no charges

 In a rare interview, given to La Nación in 2016, Bragarnik addressed the questions that had been raised due to his Mexican connections.
 “I am a lawyer in sports law and I advise the club and that pays me a salary.
 Given my previous situation in Mexico and what Tijuana signifies in Argentina, the public imagination runs wild with the theme of drug trafficking.”

 Bragarnik has established himself as the main conduit between Mexican and Argentine football.
 Something that has proven to be immensely profitable.
 When Bragarnik brokered Darío Benedetto’s move from Club América to Boca Juniors in the summer of 2016, he chose to forego any commission on the deal.
 Instead, he negotiated a higher cut of any future transfer — a move that paid off handsomely when Benedetto was purchased by Marseille for €14 million three years later.
 As well as a handsome commission, the Benedetto deals drew Bragarnik into the inner circle of Boca president Daniel Angelici.